BOOKSVP/api-docs/source/index.html.md

 }
 ```

 Retrieves the details of an invite that has previously been created.
-Supply invite code from either an invite creation request or the invite list.
-This endpoint provides a more detail than the list view by including the associated bookings.
+Supply invite id from either an invite creation request or the invite list.
+This endpoint provides more detail than the list view by including the associated bookings.

 ### HTTP Request